mostly-harmless42/linked-list/README.md

 ## Thoughts

 A fun introduction to data structures!
 It is surprisingly simple to create a singly linked list with objects.
-Made a version with and without implementation of Ruby's 'each' enumerable method.
+Made a version with and without implementation of Ruby's #each method from Enumerable, which I used to simplify code for the #size, #at, #contains?, #find(value), and #to_s methods.